ut-ims-robotics/open-tealeaf/README.md

 [Gamepad pairing instructions](docs/gamepad_pairing.md)

-Full documentation (including the bill of materials and the steps for assembly) of the 2nd generation Robotont is published in a research paper at HardwareX: [doi.org/10.1016/j.ohx.2023.e00436](http://doi.org/10.1016/j.ohx.2023.e00436)
+Full documentation (including the Bill of Materials and the Build Instructions) of the Robotont gen 2 is available in a research paper at HardwareX: [doi.org/10.1016/j.ohx.2023.e00436](http://doi.org/10.1016/j.ohx.2023.e00436)

-## Online learning content on Skills.move platform
+## Online learning content on Skills.move

 *Free registration on [skillsmove.eu](https://www.skillsmove.eu/) is required to access the following learning content.